MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

 ![V2 Edit ingredient](src/Wireframes/V2/EditIngredientPageV2.png "V2 Edit Ingredient Page, allowing the admin to change the details of any existing ingredient")

-The revised ingredient editting page now includes a drop down menu to select the category the ingredient should be placed in.
+The revised ingredient editing page now includes a drop down menu to select the category the ingredient should be placed in.

 ![v3 Edit Ingredient](src/Wireframes/V3/AdminEditIngredientPageV3.png "V3 edit ingredient, now with obviously needed menu option")